-This article is part three of a four-part series.
+This article is part three of a five-part series.

 If the prevalence of special needs and chronic health issues continues on its current trajectory, this system is sure to burst.
 And the financial needs of these individuals do not end when they receive a high school diploma or age out of the system at 21.